 Evergreen Catholic School Division is committed to having a Counsellor in every school.
-The counsellors work as an integral part of the Student Services team, which includes the Inclusive Education Coordinator and the school administrators, to implement many important supports for Evergreen students.
+St. Gregory Catholic school's counsellor is Caroline McDonald.
+Her work as an integral part of the Student Services team, which includes the Inclusive Education Coordinator and the school administrators, to implement many important supports for Evergreen students.

-Please contact your school for more information about counselling services and programs offered at the school.
+Please contact our school for more information about counselling services and programs offered at the school.

 St. Gregory Catholic School offers a variety of student activities.
 We hope that each of our students will find an area of interest to become more involved in our school community.
 Some programs require additional funding and students may be required to make a monetary contribution.
 However, we always strive to keep student costs at a minimum.
 If a family cannot meet the financial needs of paying activity participation fees, special arrangements may be considered by contacting the school administrators.

 Evergreen Catholic School Division is committed to providing each school site with an Inclusive Education Coordinator.
+St. Gregory Catholic school's Inclusive Education Coordinator is Cathy Stonehouse.
 The mission of this role is to ensure that all students have the supports and accommodations they require in order to successfully achieve their full potential.
 Collaborating with parents, teachers, counsellors, administration, and outside agencies, students may be supported in a variety of ways.

-Please contact your school for more information about inclusion and programs offered at the school.
+Please contact our school for more information about inclusion and programs offered at the school.

-Evergreen Catholic School Division respectfully acknowledges the vibrant history and culture of Indigenous nations in Canada.
-We continually seek to learn the traditions and contributions of Indigenous nations of Alberta while committing to moving forward in friendship and collaboration.
+St. Gregory Catholic school respectfully acknowledges the vibrant history and culture of Indigenous nations in Canada.
+We continually seek to learn the traditions and contributions of the Indigenous nations of Alberta while committing to moving forward in friendship and collaboration.
 We also recognize the land, upon which Evergreen Catholic Schools resides, is home for our closest neighbours, the Cree and the Nakoda.
 This territory, known as Treaty 6, is also home to the Métis Nation and many other Indigenous groups.
 We honor and acknowledge the unique story of this land and continue to work towards strengthening relations with Indigenous communities.